Douglas Crockford - Advanced JavaScript

 When functions are designed to be used with

-, they are called
+new, they are called

 constructors.Constructors are used to make objects of a type or class/seudoclass.